Jack-Q/blog/source/_posts/2017-02-23-javaee-training-note-day-04.md

 }
 ```

-Currently, any connnected client can receive message from server when any client
+Currently, any connected client can receive message from server when any client
 publish one to the queue or submit it via web from.

 Hibernate with Spring MVC